alekseyl/enum_ext/README.md

  association_relation: true - Order.first.requests.scope.new_stat! - works

- **but it wouldn't works without 'scope' part!** If you want to use it without 'scope' you may do it this way:
+ **but it wouldn't work without 'scope' part!** If you want to use it without 'scope' you may do it this way:

      class Request
        ...